-- 114. Asked whether Jordan was considering working towards the concept of equivalence, the representative of Jordan said that Jordan accepted ISO procedures.
+- 135. Asked whether Jordan was considering working towards the concept of equivalence, the representative of Jordan said that Jordan accepted ISO procedures.
 JISM also intended to issue new regulations for the acceptance of sanitary and phytosanitary measures of other countries.
 The exporting countries would need to demonstrate that their measures achieved the same level of consumer health protection as in Jordan.
 Jordan was prepared to accept inspection certifications from other countries on a mutual basis.
-Jordan did not apply stricter sanitary and phytosanitary measures than set out by international standards organizations on any product. - 115.
-The representative of Jordan said that Jordan would require a transitional period to comply with the provisions of the Agreement on the Application of Sanitary and Phytosanitary Measures.
-In particular, Jordan needed time to upgrade its testing laboratories and educate their staff in the application of new requirements.
-[A progress report will be provided at the next meeting of the Working Party.]
+Jordan did not apply stricter sanitary and phytosanitary measures than set out by international standards organizations on any product. - 136.
+The representative of Jordan said that Jordan had conducted an assessment of its SPS legislation and determined that new laws would have to be enacted in order to fully conform to the SPS Agreements.
+Jordan had prepared a new draft Law on Agriculture (to address SPS plant and animal provisions) and a Draft Law on Food (covering SPS food aspects).
+The draft laws would bring Jordan's foreign trade regime into full conformity with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures.
+[An SPS conformity chart will be prepared and forwarded to the WTO Secretariat as soon as the Draft Law on Food had been finalized.
+This is likely to take place during the first week of October 1999.]
+Jordan was ready to implement fully the SPS Agreement upon accession provided that technical assistance and support (including financial means) would be provided by WTO Members with regard to modernization of testing laboratories in Jordan, border inspection, sampling procedures as well as training of personnel.
+The Ministry of Agriculture would act as SPS enquiry point. - 137.
+[The representative of Jordan confirmed that Jordan's sanitary and phytosanitary standards system would be in compliance with WTO provisions under the Agreement on the Application of Sanitary and Phytosanitary Measures as of the date of accession to the WTO, and that Jordan would apply the Agreement on the Application of Sanitary and Phytosanitary Measures from the date of accession without recourse to any transition period.
+The Working Party took note of this commitment.]